vplesko/OrbLang/docs/pages/functions.md

 };
 ```

 Functions can return values by using the `ret` keyword.
-This function takes a single argument of type `i32` and returns a value of the same type:
+The `square` function below takes a single argument of type `i32` and returns a value of the same type:

 ```
 fnc square (x:i32) i32 {